"It Could Open A Pandora's Box": Italy's 2 Richest Regions Are Voting In Historic Autonomy Referendums

 Economist Lorenzo Codogno says that while Italian unity is not under threat, "Sunday could mark the opening of a Pandora's box."

 And while the referendums have been driven by the Northern League, which has long abandoned the secessionist principles on which it was founded as observed above, the Yes campaign is backed by most of the centre right and sections of the centre left.
-Milan's mayor Giuseppe Sala, a member of the ruling Democratic Party, says greater self-rule "is an idea shared by everyone, not one that belongs to the League."
+Milan's mayor Giuseppe Sala, a member of the ruling Democratic Party, says greater self-rule "is an idea shared by everyone, not one that belongs to the League.""The issue is likely to spread, and eventually, it will require a generalised approach by the next government and a reform of the constitution."

 As AFP notes, the referendum questions are framed differently in the two regions but both ask voters to say Yes or No to "further forms and special conditions of autonomy".